Do you want to Fix the WordPress Memory Exhausted Error? or Want to know, How you can increase the memory limit on WordPress Website?

 If your memory limit is still not increased after trying the wp-config.php file and .htaccess file, then try the below method.

-3- Fix WordPress Memory Exhausted Error By Editing the
+3- Fix WordPress Memory Exhausted Error and Php Memory Limit By Editing the

-For editing the php.ini file you have to access the root folder of your WordPress website, as he have shown you before on Wp-config.php file and .htaccess file.
+For editing the php.ini file you have to access the root folder of your WordPress website, as he has shown you before on the Wp-config.php file and .htaccess file.

 - Click on the File manager